 Problem: I’m trying to sleep train my baby by letting him or her cry for a bit, but it’s not working.

 Answer: Sleep Training is a real thing and it can work.
 I had a child who cried less and less day over day for a few days and then he didn’t cry in his crib anymore.
-I also had one that was immune to Crying It Out, so I think if you’ve tried for 5 days in a row with consistency and see no progress, table that method.
+I also had one that was immune to Crying It Out, so I think if you’ve tried for 5 days in a row with consistency and see no progress, you should table that method.

 Problem: Just tell me what to do.
 My seven-month old won’t nap!